emilhe/terracotta-dash-example/readme.md

     python3 -m venv venv && source venv/bin/activate && pip install -r requirements.txt

 Next, we need some data.
-In this example, we'll use weather data from [GFS](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs), but any geospatial raster data would do.
-A small script is included that fetches data for the 1st of January 2020 and converts them to numpy arrays,
+In this example, we'll use weather data from [GFS](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs) (downloaded and parsed using the `gfs_to_npz.py` script) , but any geospatial raster data would do.
+Before the data can be loaded by the tile server, it must be converted into COG,

-    python3 gfs_to_npz.py

-Before the data can be loaded by the tile server, it must be converted into COG.
-Simply run

     python3 npz_to_tiff.py